 "Thank you so much for impacting my life in such a positive way.
-You are a huge reason why I decided to be a teacher and a coach" - Alex Gentges, Class of 2011
+You are a huge reason why I decided to be a teacher and a

 "Congrats Gary.
 You did a tremendous job!" - Kate Sperfslage

 "He was the best teacher I've ever had." - Hannah Nelson